By Don Rochon, Naval Facilities Engineering Command Public Affairs

 "It's a pleasure to recognize the contributions these two individuals made to the profession of engineering," said Gott.

 While serving as the Naval Support Activity (NSA) Bahrain Public Works Officer, Benson led a team of 424 personnel in supporting 94 commands across the Middle East.

 "Lt.
 Cmdr Bensen was instrumental in managing 320 active construction projects in Bahrain," said Gott.
 "That's a lot of projects and a lot of real estate assisting our support commanders over there."

 Bayse served as a construction manager in support of Operation Enduring Freedom in Djibouti during 2013 and 2014.
 While in Djibouti, he executed a substantial workload of 33 projects valued at more than $340 million, including a $150 million, multi-utility complex.

 "Tim Bayse was the lead U.S. engineer on these projects, which is quite an honor and quite a responsibility," said Gott.
 "In addition to working 60-80 hours a week while in Djibuti, Tim volunteered to teach English as well."

 The purpose of National Engineers Week is to call attention to the contributions that engineers make to society.
 It is also a time for engineers to emphasize to others the importance of learning math, science, and technical skills.

 NAVFAC's 13 commands around the world are celebrating the week by holding informative outreach events that underline math, science and engineering skills to students.

-National Engineers Week is held in conjunction with President George Washington's birthday.
+National Engineers Week is held in conjunction with the birthday of President George Washington.
 Washington is sometimes referred to as the nation's first engineer, notably for his survey work.
 Although he had a limited formal education, Washington acquired surveying skills very early in his life and became a master technician and mentor.
-In fact, in 1749, at the young age of 17, Washington was appointed the surveyor general of Virginia.
+In fact, in 1749, at the young age of 17, Washington was appointed the Surveyor General of Virginia.